itcarroll/basic-R-lesson/docs/reading.md

 ---
-layout: archive
+layout: default
 style: /css/static.css
 ---

-## Bubble Sort
+## Pseudo-code and an R Implementation

 The "bubble sort" algorithm is a procedure for sorting.
 If the input is a collection of random letters, the following "pseudo-code" provides a set of instructions that will lead to sorting the collection alphabetically.
+To test that the steps will succede, pretend to "compute" the procedure for the array of letters `['q', 'e', 'd']`.

-1. let `A` refer to a random collection of letters
+1. let `A` refer to some collection of letters
 2. let `n` refer to the number of letters in `A`
 3. for `i` referring to any positive integer, let `A[i]` refer to the `i`<sup>th</sup> letter in `A`
 4. let `swapped` refer to 'No'
+5. let `i` refer to 0
-5. let `i` refer to 1, then 2, then 3, etc. up to and including `n - 1` in the next step
+6. let `i` refer to the value of `i + 1`
-6. if `A[i + 1]` comes before `A[i]` in the alphabet, then swap them in the collection `A` and let `swapped` refer to 'Yes'
+7. if `A[i + 1]` comes before `A[i]` in the alphabet, then swap them in the collection `A` and let `swapped` refer to 'Yes'
+8. if `i` is less than `n` go back to step 6, but otherwise continue to step 9.
-7. if `swapped` refers to 'Yes', go back to 4 and resume, otherwise `A` is in alphabetical order
+9. if `swapped` refers to 'Yes', go back to 4, otherwise `A` is in alphabetical order

 The following is a script in the R programming language that implements bubble sort, beginning from the assumption that `A` already refers to an array of letters.

 ```r
 n <- length(A)